Johnathanblackburncodes/prayforsunrise/README.md

 # Pray For Sunrise

 Pray for Sunrise is an online interactive gaming lobby where users can join a "game room", play Pray for Sunrise with others, and communicate via chat.
+The user can join a game with frine

 ## Developers